 This is a problem I have, and until recently have been using contact lenses for riding, but have decided to not use contacts anymore because of irritation, and go back to glasses.

-Thankfully there is now an option available to us, called OTG (Over The Glasses) goggles.
-Many goggle brands now produce an OTG goggle, whether its ski goggles, snowboard goggles, street bike or dirt bike goggles, there is a good range available.
+Many goggle brands now produce an OTG goggle, whether it’s ski goggles, snowboard goggles, street bike, or dirt bike goggles, there is a good range available.
 The frame and lens are usually a little wider to accommodate the prescription glasses.

 The best OTG motorcycle goggles allow you to comfortably wear your prescription eyewear under your goggles so that you can ride safely with full vision.